 Investors can also view the lead's investment amount in any deal and opt out of the deal, for any reason.

 The lead's carry in a pro rata is the same as the initial round, as long as her investment is greater than or equal to either her pro rata allocation or her investment in the initial round, whichever is smaller.

 The lead's carry in a pro rata will be reduced by 5% if her investment is less than either her pro rata allocation or her investment in the initial round, whichever is smaller.
-AngelList will receive this 5% carry, in addition to its usual 5% carry, in return for added work and risk, since AngelList can no longer rely on the lead’s decision when advising the syndicate fund.
+AngelList Advisors, the fund's investment adviser (unless otherwise indicated), will receive this additional carry in addition to its usual 5% carry.
+This is due to the added work and risk, and since AngelList Advisors is less able to look to the lead’s decision when advising the fund.

 In both cases, if the lead does not provide access to the pro rata and provide relevant information, she will not earn any carry and AngelList will receive a total of 10% carry.

 By default your deals are not public and must be compliant with 506(b) of Regulation D. These deals may not be marketed publicly.

 You may market syndicated deals subject to section 506(c), commonly referred to as general solicitation.
 You must notify AngelList prior to launching your syndicate if you are operating under 506(c) so that AngelList can comply with all relevant regulation.

 You are committing to invest in the syndicate’s deals, on the same terms as the lead.
 You also agree to pay the lead and AngelList carry on those deals as well as the out-of-pocket costs of each deal.